-In one of my previous articles, I wrote about backing up Gmail via Gmvault on a Mac.
-This time I want to go one step further in terms of convenience, and show you how to install Gmvault on a Synology Diskstation and have it backup your Gmail accounts.
+In this article I will show you how to install Gmvault on a Synology Diskstation and have it back up your Gmail accounts.
 This will eliminate the need for your computer to be on and also saves processing power on your system, since everything is handled by the Diskstation.

 Installing Python 2.7

 The first set of steps will have us install Python 2 on the DiskStation, since it’s needed for Gmvault to run.

 - Log into Synology NAS as an admin user (can be your own username if you are in the Administrators group) and go to Main Menu -> Package Center -> Settings and set Trust Level to Synology Inc. and trusted publishers.

 - In the Package Sources tab, click Add, type “SynoCommunity” as Name and “https://packages.

 synocommunity.com/” as Location and then press OK to validate.